Excerpts from Jim Conrad's

 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

-Maybe the most eye-catching plant flowering along the road to town right now is the shrub shown at the right.
+Maybe the most eye-catching plant flowering along the road to town right now is the shrub shown below:

 Averaging ten to fifteen feet tall, that's the genus CALLIANDRA, probably the species HOUSTONIANA.
 One local name for it is Barba de Chiva, which mean's Goat's Beard, but lots of plants go by that name.
 Those red, slender bristles poking nearly three inches from the brown, leathery calyxes and corollas are the stamens' filaments.
 You can see that each filament is tipped with a tiny, yellow, pollen-producing anther.
 This is one flower depending on its stamens' red filaments to draw the attention of pollinators, not colorful corollas the way it is in most flowers.